practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 ```

 If we wanted to make things a bit more interesting, we could add request
-and response logging into the mix, using Newman's built in features:
+and response logging into the mix, using Newman's built-in features:

 ```ruby
 Greeter = ->(params) { |params| params[:response].subject = "Hello World!" }